 Just like Smart’s planned-to-the-minute practice schedule, which is followed meticulously, his daily agenda is carefully constructed.
 Efficiency is of the essence, and any tool that can help Smart unearth critical insights while saving time is highly valued.

 This is why video has become such an important part of Smart’s coaching repertoire.
 He credits his stint at Dayton (2001-03) with unlocking the benefits of video.
-Smart gained a much better understanding of which opposing coaches were trying to do and developed a knack for noticing player tendencies.
+Smart gained a much better understanding of what opposing coaches were trying to do and developed a knack for noticing player tendencies.

 "You learn so much from seeing what other coaches do, what other teams do, what some of the great players do instinctually," he said.